 Domains: Lists the web domains that have been accessed or blocked in your organization.
 Select a specific domain to view detailed information about that domain.

-Machine groups: Lists all the machine groups that have generated web activity in your organization
+Device groups: Lists all the device groups that have generated web activity in your organization

 Use the time range filter at the top left of the page to select a time period.
 You can also filter the information or customize the columns.
 Select a row to open a flyout pane with even more information about the selected item.

 Only Microsoft Edge is supported if your device's OS configuration is Server (cmd > Systeminfo > OS Configuration).
 Network Protection is only supported in Inspect mode on Server devices, which is responsible for securing traffic across Chrome/Firefox.